 You should try their Oliveta, a traditional Vermouth (I know, it sound like something from our parents’ generation) or the Absinthe, if you’re daring for something stronger.
 Don’t worry, it’s not hallucinogenic or trippy liquor.
 It’s just a tad stronger than regular liquor.

 The Raval area is still a bit dark and seedy but the bar is just next to several museums, so the clientele and surroundings are not that bad.
-Visit the bar in the early afternoon if you’re not comfortable with the neighborhood.
-They open at 19.00 and close at 3.00.
+Visit the bar in the early afternoon if you’re not comfortable with the neighbourhood.
+They open at 19:00 and close at 3:00.

 Our final suggestion for you is La Confiteria in the far corner of the Raval neighborhood, near the theatre-packed Avinguda Parallel.
 But it’s worth the hike!
 The name means The Confectioner and it certainly is eye-candy for any Art Nouveau lover.
 And the cocktails they create are pure candy for the taste buds.

 This charming place was converted into a confectioner’s between 1912 and 1913 and the original decorations have all been retained and even enhanced.
 Before the last restoration the beautiful wooden display cabinet was covered with decades of paint layers, but the exposed woodwork has now been revealed.

 The atmosphere of the bar varies according to the time of day: in the afternoon it is frequented by anyone who wants to have a snack or a chat among friends, but at night it’s filled with a varied clientele, who come to have a light snack after leaving one of the many theatres on the Avinguda Parallel or stay until the early hours.